Back to The Life of the True Church

 This is why 1 Corinthians 7 is so important.
 St. Paul forbids the Christian spouses to separate lightly, commands perseverance where possible, and yet refuses the idea that a believer must follow an unbelieving spouse into disorder.
 If the unbeliever will dwell peaceably, the marriage is not to be abandoned.
 If the unbeliever departs, the faithful spouse is not guilty for the rupture.
 Scripture therefore teaches both permanence and hierarchy: the bond is real, but peace and fidelity to God are higher than coerced domestic appearance.

-For focused commentary on the principal texts beneath this chapter, see 1 Corinthians 7:10-15: Marriage, Desertion, and Peace When One Spouse Falls Away, 1 Corinthians 11:3: Household Order, Headship, and Obedience Under Christ, and Ephesians 5:25-27: The Spotless Bride and the Church's Marian Form.
+See also Matthew 19:6: What God Hath Joined Together, Divine Bond and the Indissolubility of Marriage, 1 Corinthians 7:10-15: Marriage, Desertion, and Peace When One Spouse Falls Away, 1 Corinthians 11:3: Household Order, Headship, and Obedience Under Christ, and Ephesians 5:25-27: The Spotless Bride and the Church's Marian Form.

-Consistent Catholic teaching names the ends of marriage without embarrassment.
+has never been embarrassed to name the ends of marriage.
 The primary end is the procreation and Christian education of children.
-Secondary ends include mutual help and the remedy for concupiscence.
-Casti Connubii did not soften this order.
-It restated it.
-Marriage is not a private arrangement for emotional comfort.
+Secondary ends include mutual help and the remedy of concupiscence.
+Casti Connubii did not invent that order.
+It restated it against modern confusion.
+Marriage is therefore not a private arrangement built chiefly for emotional reassurance.
 It is a divinely instituted state ordered first to life and to the formation of souls for God.

-But this same also makes clear that marriage cannot be reduced to bodily function.
+The same also makes clear that marriage cannot be reduced to bodily function.
 The elevates matrimony.
-The spouses are to help one another toward heaven.
-Their common life is meant to be ruled by faith, chastity, fidelity, prayer, sacrifice, and the sanctification of the household.
-In that sense, the spiritual union is higher than the physical union.
+Husband and wife are to help one another toward heaven.
+Their common life is to be ruled by faith, chastity, sacrifice, prayer, fidelity, and the sanctification of the household.
+In that sense the spiritual union is higher than bodily nearness.
 The flesh is not despised.
-It is placed in order.
+It is governed.
 Bodily intimacy is good when it serves the truth of the covenant.
 It becomes degrading when treated as the highest good.

-St. Augustine's classic triad of offspring, fidelity, and keeps this proportion well.
+St. Augustine's classic triad of offspring, fidelity, and gives this order beautifully.
 Children are a good.
 Fidelity is a good.
 The bond is a good.
-None of these permits lust, selfishness, or domestic idolatry.
-St. Thomas and the classic Catholic manuals keep the same order: marriage is a real natural institution elevated by , and does not erase nature but perfects and governs it.
+St. John Chrysostom, reading Ephesians 5, likewise teaches husbands and wives to see marriage under the sign of sacrifice and sanctification, not under appetite alone.
+St. Thomas and the classic Catholic manuals keep the same proportion: marriage is a real natural institution elevated by , and perfects nature by ruling it toward God.

-This consistent doctrine also answers the hard case of within marriage.
-If two baptized persons contract a marriage, the bond is not dissolved because one later falls into , , or unbelief. wounds the household deeply, but it does not undo the .
-At the same time, consistent Catholic moral and canonical theology does not require the innocent spouse to surrender faith, children, or conscience for the sake of a false peace.
-Where cohabitation remains possible without grave danger to soul, patience and witness may continue.
-Where the spouse corrupts the children, demands participation in false worship, or makes holy life morally impossible, separation may become lawful and, at times, necessary.
-The bond remains; surrender to evil does not.
+This doctrine answers the hard case of within marriage.
+If two baptized persons contract a marriage, the bond is not dissolved because one later falls into , , or unbelief. wounds the home deeply, but it does not undo the .
+At the same time, Catholic moral and canonical theology does not require the innocent spouse to surrender faith, conscience, or the children in order to preserve a false domestic peace.
+If cohabitation remains possible without grave danger to soul, patience and witness may continue.
+If the spouse corrupts the children, demands false worship, or makes holy life morally impossible, separation may become lawful and at times necessary.
+The bond remains.
+Capitulation does not follow.

-One further distinction must be remembered.
-The Pauline privilege concerns certain non- marriages involving an unbaptized party and cannot simply be applied to every case of marital breakdown.
-That distinction protects doctrine from confusion.
+One further distinction must be remembered if souls are to think clearly.
+The Pauline privilege concerns certain non- marriages involving an unbaptized party.
+It cannot simply be stretched over every painful marital case.
 Not every departure dissolves a bond.
-Not every separation is a divorce.
-Catholic theology is exact precisely because souls need certainty.
+Not every separation is a divorce. is exact here because wounded souls need certainty, not slogans.

 St. Monica provides a fitting historical witness.
 She was joined to a difficult husband and suffered under domestic tensions, habits, and a household not yet obedient to Christ.
 She did not renounce the truth for the sake of easier companionship.
 Nor did she conclude that marriage ceased to matter because the home was spiritually divided.
 She endured, prayed, wept, instructed, and persevered until both husband and son were won, in different ways and at different times, by .